 We’ve tested all the boots we could get our hands on and used them through rain, snow, mud, and sun on countless adventures around the world.
 And we’ve whittled it down to our favorites here.
 These are the boots we recommend to family and friends — the boots we get excited to wear all winter long.

-Best Winter Hiking Boots for Men
+The Best Winter Hiking Boots for Men

 Bundle up with the proper gear, and you’ll find getting the mountain all to yourself in winter is worth the preparation.
 Whether hiking through the snow or battling icy conditions, these winter hiking boots will get you there and back.

-It should be tall enough for support when hiking variable terrain and keep the crud out, but without being overly restrictive.
-It should have great traction and pay attention to details, like places to hook a gaiter.
+It should be tall enough for support when hiking variable terrain and keep the crud out without being overly restrictive.
+And it should have great traction and pay attention to details, like places to hook a gaiter and functional speed hooks.

 Best Budget: Quechua Snow Hiker

-These insulated boots provided right-out-of-the-box comfort, and they have all the essential features you want in a winter hiker.
+These insulated boots provided out-of-the-box comfort, and they have all the essential features you want in a winter hiker.
 The ankles ride high on the sides, providing support and keeping hard snow from bashing the ankle bones.
 The cuff dips behind the Achilles for forward and backward mobility.

 Impressively, it does all this in a lightweight boot.
 Our demos weighed in just over 2 pounds — for the pair!